-Carol Jarvis is a much in-demand freelance trombonist, keyboard player, arranger, orchestrator, musical director and voiceover artist, who works almost exclusively in all fields of the profession.
+Carol Jarvis is one of the most in-demand session musicians in the UK.
+Multi-award-winning trombonist, keyboard player, arranger, orchestrator and voiceover artist, Carol works almost exclusively in all fields of the profession.
 She has toured, recorded and worked extensively with the likes of Sting, Queen, Michael Bublé, Seal, Rod Stewart, Harry Connick Jr, Amy Winehouse, MUSE, James Bay, Jess Glynne, Ellie Goulding and Bon Jovi but can also be found working with internationally renowned ensembles such as the London Symphony Orchestra, and performing in London’s West End shows.

 A graduate of the Royal Northern College of Music, she gained the highest qualifications possible and many awards including major scholarships in the UK and USA, and won the Royal Over-seas League Music Competition with the chamber ensemble Bones Apart, which she founded.

 If that wasn’t enough, Carol has toured, recorded and worked extensively with the likes of Sting, Queen, Seal, Rod Stewart, Amy Winehouse, MUSE, James Bay, Jess Glynne, Ellie Goulding and Bon Jovi.

 She has appeared as Guest Principal with most major UK ensembles including the London Symphony Orchestra, Philharmonia, London Philharmonic, Royal Philharmonic, BBC Symphony, BBC Philharmonic, BBC Welsh, BBC Scottish, BBC Concert Orchestra, CBSO, Hallé Orchestra, Bournemouth Symphony, RSNO, Royal Ballet Sinfonia, City of London Sinfonia, RTÉ National Symphony, the Orchestra of Opera North and Royal Liverpool Philharmonic.
 Carol’s session work is a major part of her career, and she features on numerous commercial soundtracks for feature films, documentaries, advertisements, jingles, albums and singles.
 Carol has also contributed to a myriad of commercial pop tracks and as such her work has appeared in the Top 10 UK charts several times.